cloudfoundry-attic/vcap-yeti/README.md

    <br>A: *Pending* means your target environment is missing some prerequisites, usually a service,
        framework or runtime.
       <br>The number of pending cases depends on your target environment and environment variables.
-      - For example, php/python is not available in the production environment so all php/python related test cases should be pending.

 2. What's the update file?
    <br>A: For assets that need to be compiled such as Java applications, Yeti leverages a common